PeterRoschke/WhisperDictation/README.md

 4. Speak clearly into your microphone
 5. Use the "Stop Dictation" command to stop recording and transcribe

+## Development Setup

+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `scripts/redeploy.ps1` to set up the extension locally.
+This script will:
+   - Install dependencies
+   - Download necessary ffmpeg binaries (if not present)
+   - Build and package the extension
+   - Install it in your VS Code/Cursor environment

+For subsequent development:

+- Use `scripts/redeploy.ps1 -InPlace` for faster redeployment without requiring a restart
+- The script automatically handles ffmpeg binaries, backing them up during clean operations

 ## Known Issues

 None at this time.